 Punters can also bet from race to race on such options as doubles, trebles and quaddies.
 In order to win from a double, you must select the winners of two consecutive races, three for trebles and four for a quaddie.

 The quaddie is an extremely popular betting option in Australia, due to the massive potential payouts – especially on Victorian racing.

 Most Saturday’s the quaddie pool will be in excess of $200,000 and during the Melbourne Spring carnival, the quaddie pool will reach into the millions.
 What does this mean for you?
 It doesn’t matter how big the pool is, you can win it all providing your selections win and no-one else has selected it.

-Terminating quaddies are the best as they must go, so you could have a small percentage bet, but if you’re the only live ticket at the end of the day, you will the entire pool.
+Terminating quaddies are the best as they must go, so you could have a small percentage bet, but if you’re the only live ticket at the end of the day, you win the entire pool.